 This post covers solutions to the most common reasons causing WiFi-related issues.
 Let’s get started!

-Also, if your device is supporting external antennas, then make sure they are installed and adjusted accurately.
+Also, if your device is supporting external antennas, then check and the installation and adjustment.

-You can also change the channel your WiFi is set over to the one that is less congested one because sometimes WiFi devices of your neighbors can also interfere with yours if using the same channel.
+You can also change the channel your WiFi is set over to the one that is less congested one.
+It is needed because sometimes the WiFi devices of your neighbors can also interfere with yours if using the same channel.

 Solution: If you have forgotten the password of your WiFi and really can’t remember it, then the only option left is to reset your WiFi device.
 To do so, press the hidden Reset button on your device using a pin and release it.
 Doing so will set your WiFi device to the default factory settings.

 Solution: If might sound an outworn trick, but works in many cases.
 Try to power cycle your extender/router by unplugging and plugging back after some time.
-Once done, check if the issue has been resolved or not.
+Now, check if the issue is still their or not.
 If that doesn’t work, try to reboot your PC and modem also the same way.

 Also, if you have used an Ethernet cable to connect your devices, then confirm it is not worn out from anywhere.
 If nothing of these helps you resolve the issue, then your WiFi device needs a reset.
 Or, you can contact your ISP to check if everything is good from that end.